How Much Does Microblading Cost in Illinois?

 Custom color mixing — I don’t pull a pre-made pigment off the shelf.
 I mix your color to match your natural hair tone, skin undertone, and the look you want.
 This matters more than most people realize—it’s the difference between brows that look natural and brows that look obviously fake.

-The microblading procedure (60-90 minutes) — Individual hair-like strokes, one at a time, building up your brows into something that looks like it grew there.
-Over 3,500 treatments and nearly 10 years of focused expertise go into every single session.
+The microblading session (60-90 minutes) — Individual hair-like strokes, one at a time, building up your brows into something that looks like it grew there.
+Over 3,500 treatments and 10+ years of focused expertise go into every single session.

-Numbing — Applied before and during the procedure.
+Numbing — Applied before and during the session.
 Your comfort matters.

 Aftercare kit — Everything you need for proper healing, including aftercare balm and detailed instructions.